Parents & Guardians- Information for Non-Secure Residents

 The Non-Secure Residential Transition/Independent Living/CD residents will receive phone calls based on their Phase.
 Phone calls will be with family while on Phases I and II; calls with others may be negotiated when they reach Phases III and IV.

-Parents and legal guardians are welcome to call and talk to staff members about their son’s progress.
+Parents and legal guardians are welcome to call and talk to staff members about their youth’s progress.
 We do ask that you keep these calls brief if you call after normal business hours in order to allow staff to spend the majority of their time with the residents.

 Prairie Lakes Youth Programs does NOT accept collect calls.

 All residents in the Non-Secure Residential programs will be offered up to eight (8) hours per week for visits.
 These hours are not to be used during one visit, but are to be divided between the three (3) scheduled visiting days.
 All visits are dependent on the residents’ behavior and Phases.

 If your son was admitted to PLYP’s Non-Secure Residential Detention program, he has the right to an initial visit with parents or legal guardians within 24 hours of placement.
 After this initial visit, your son must earn all future visits, with family only, on a weekly basis dependent on his behaviors.

 Non-Secure Residential Transition/Independent Living/CD resident can schedule visits with non-family members once Phase III or IV have been reached.

 All visits are subject to change depending on behaviors, level, and Phases.
 Please call before you come to make sure your child continues to have visiting privileges.

 Phase I - Visits with family – in-house only